Find Grad Schools

 $47,811 Median Salary

 There are 114 schools in the United States where you can get your doctor's degree in physiology.
-This degree is more popular with male students, and about 23% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 24.5% of physiology graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were women, and 22% were students from underrepresented racial-ethnic groups.
+Also, 24.1% of physiology graduates were international students.

 Education Levels of Physiology Majors

-During the 2020-2021 academic year, 550 students earned their doctor's degree in physiology.
+During the most recent year for which data is available, 594 people earned their doctor's degree in physiology.
 This earns it the #46 spot on the list of the most popular doctor's degree programs in the nation.

 The following table shows the number of diplomas awarded in physiology at each degree level.